tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/auto-install-R-packages.md

 ## Learning goals

 - Detect required packages from R scripts and R markdown files.
-- Compare and install any missing packages from the CRAN repository
+- Compare and install any missing packages from the CRAN repository.

 ## Overview

 Configuring the essential R packages for your project can be time-consuming.
 Rather than installing each package individually, there is a simplified approach.
 You can identify every R package your project requires and automatically auto-install the ones missing from your system.

-All you need to do is save the code block shown below as an Rscript file in the root directory of your R project, such as "install_packages.R".
+All you need to do is save the code block shown below as an Rscript file in the root directory of your R project, as an example, let's name it *install_packages.R*.

 After that, you can either run it directly or execute the command: `Rscript install_packages.R` in the command line.

 {{% warning %}}